I Sought Out the Tragedy’s Scheming Mastermind - Chapter 42

 After a while, Eliana looked around and asked Rube in a low voice.

-“I heard from the Empress Dowager that you proposed our engagement… Why did you do that?”
+“I heard from Her Majesty that you proposed our engagement… Why did you do that?”

 “Do you find it unpleasant to be engaged to me?”